Biomedical Science BSc (Hons) or MSci (Hons) – 2022 entry

 If you are a suitable candidate you may be invited to an Applicant Day.
 During your visit to the University you can find out more about the course and meet staff and students.

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
 If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
 This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.

-Please see the Code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
-Please email Admissions with any queries.
+Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
+Please contact Admissions on +44 (0)1483 682222 with any queries.

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-There are associated costs with this programme:
+There are associated costs with this course:

 Grand total: £20

-These additional costs are accurate as of September 2017 and apply to the 2018 year of entry.
-Costs for 2019 entry will be published in September 2018.
+These additional costs are accurate as of September 2020 and apply to the 2021 year of entry.
+Costs for 2022 entry will be published in September 2021.